UA-LPL/psmrts/docs/Development/product_specifications.md

 ```

 #### PriorityTracer configurations
-The `PSMRTS` `prioritytracer` configuration is simply an ordered array of `ProductConfiguration`s contained in JSON format.
+The `PSMRTS` `prioritytracer` configuration is simply an ordered array of `ProductRequest`s contained in JSON format.
 While construction of tracers w/wo meshes can be achieved using simple `keyword=value`, which is easy for C or Python users, creating a `priortytracer` requires a chain of ordered tracers.
 This will require additional support for those users to create a `prioritytracer` in `PSMRTS`, which we will provide.

 The format of `prioritytracer`s are of the following form:
 ```